plcrodrigues/py.VR.EEG.2018-GIPSA/README.md

 [https://zenodo.org/record/2605205/](https://zenodo.org/record/2605205/)

-The code of this repository was developed in **Python 3** using MOABB [2] and MNE-Python [3, 4] as tools for downloading and pre-processing the dataset.
+The code of this repository was developed in Python 3 using MOABB [2] and MNE-Python [3, 4] as tools for downloading and pre-processing the dataset.
+It is compatible with **Python 3.8 and 3.9".

 To make things work, you will need to install MOABB.
 It can be done by following the instructions at the project's GitHub [link](https://github.com/NeuroTechX/moabb).